liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/04-solr-settings.markdown

 [TOC levels=1-4]

-Solr can be configured for use with @product-ver@.
+Solr can be configured for use with @sharepoint-ver@.
 Liferay Marketplace includes a Solr connector app called the Liferay Connector to Solr 7.
 The connector is configurable through System Settings or an OSGi configuration file named `com.liferay.portal.search.solr7.configuration.SolrConfiguration.config` and